m-ober/ServiceWrapper/README.md

 From an (elevated) command prompt run: `servicewrapper.exe /u`

 If you want to re-install the service, you may need to restart the computer before doing so.

+### Limitations

+* There is no error checking
+* If the process dies, the service is stopped (no auto-restart).
+* If the service is stopped, only the parent process is killed